mrarogiewicz/prompts/stock_analysis_v2.md

   - **Pivotal Strategic Shifts:** e.g., Shifting from a single product to a platform, or a major international expansion push or a big acquisition

 **3. Industry Analysis & Market Dynamics**
-- **Sector Dynamics (1 paragraphs):** Provide a summary of the industry in which the company operates (e.g., Ride-Hailing & Food Delivery, E-commerce, Enterprise SaaS).
+- **Sector Dynamics:** (1 paragraph) Provide a summary of the industry in which the company operates (e.g., Ride-Hailing & Food Delivery, E-commerce, Enterprise SaaS).
 Describe the total addressable market (TAM), key growth drivers (e.g., technology adoption, demographic shifts), and major trends shaping the sector.
 Analyze any significant challenges or headwinds, such as regulatory scrutiny, intense price competition, or changing consumer behavior, and assess the overall stability and maturity of the industry.
-- **Sector Growth Assessment (1 paragraph):** Based on the dynamics above, explicitly state whether the sector is in a high-growth, mature (saturated), or declining phase.
+- **Sector Growth Assessment:** (1 paragraph) Based on the dynamics above, explicitly state whether the sector is in a high-growth, mature (saturated), or declining phase.
 Justify this assessment with key data points, such as the projected market compound annual growth rate (CAGR) from a reputable source or trends in overall user adoption.
 - **Macroeconomic Sensitivity Analysis (1 paragraph):** Assess the company's sensitivity to key macroeconomic variables.
 How does its business typically perform during economic expansions versus recessions?
 Analyze its vulnerability to:
   - **Interest Rates:** (Impact on debt, capital spending)
   - **Inflation:** (Impact on costs and pricing power)